-1 Maryland Code, specifically, Title 10: Crimes Against Public Health, Conduct, and Sensibilities, 2 Subtitle 4: Crimes Relating to Human Remains, § 10-402 (d-f) and, if applicable, consult with the 3 Maryland Historical Trust as outlined in Real Property article of Maryland Code § 14-121.1.
-4 Proper treatment of burial site in existence for more than 50 years.
+(E) Reinterment.
+If a property owner/developer disinters and reinters human remains at a burial site or sites, they must follow reinterment law outlined in the Criminal Law Article of the Maryland Code, specifically, Title 10: Crimes Against Public Health, Conduct, and Sensibilities, Subtitle 4: Crimes Relating to Human Remains, §10-402 (d-f) and, if applicable, consult with the Maryland Historical Trust as outlined in Real Property article of Maryland Code §14-121.1.
+Proper treatment of burial site in existence for more than 50 years.

-5 (F) Discovery.
-If any person discovers the existence of previously unknown human remains, 6 tombstones, funerary objects, or other evidence of a cemetery which reasonably indicates the 7 presence of a cemetery in the course of grading, construction, or work of any kind, that person 8 must stop work immediately in the discovery area and must give notice of the discovery within 24 9 hours to the State's Attorney, the Division and, if applicable, consult with the Maryland Historical 10 Trust as outlined in Real Property Article of Maryland Code §14-121.1.
-Proper treatment of burial 11 site in existence for more than 50 years.
-All permits issued relating to the discovery area will be 12 suspended and the property owner/developer must stop all work in the discovery area until a 13 determination is made pursuant to subsection (C) above.
-If reasonably identifiable, the property 14 owner will notify the nearest descendent of the discovery.
+(F) Discovery.
+If any person discovers the existence of previously unknown human remains, grave markers, funerary objects, or other evidence of a cemetery which reasonably indicates the presence of a cemetery in the course of grading, construction, or work of any kind, that person must stop work immediately in the discovery area and must give notice of the discovery within 24 hours to the State's Attorney, the Division and, if applicable, consult with the Maryland Historical Trust as outlined in Real Property Article of Maryland Code §14-121.1.
+Proper treatment of burial site in existence for more than 50 years.
+All permits issued relating to the discovery area will be suspended and the property owner/developer must stop all work in the discovery area until a determination is made pursuant to subsection (C) above.
+If reasonably identifiable, the property owner will notify the nearest descendent of the discovery.

-15 (1) Determination.
-The Division will determine, in consultation with the State's Attorney 16 Office, if the discovery area is a cemetery.
-In making this determination, the Division may 17 require the property owner to comply with the cemetery identification portions of 18 subsection (C) above.
-If the Division determines that the area is not a cemetery, the stop- 19 work order will be lifted, and the suspended permits released by the Division.
+(1) Determination.
+The Division will determine, in consultation with the State's Attorney Office, if the discovery area is a cemetery.
+In making this determination, the Division may require the property owner to comply with the cemetery identification portions of subsection (C) above.
+If the Division determines that the area is not a cemetery, the stop-work order will be lifted, and the suspended permits released by the Division.

-20 (2) Cemetery protection.
-If it is determined that the discovery area is a cemetery, the 21 property owner must comply with the requirements of cemetery preservation listed in 22 subsection (C) of this section and any requirements from the State's Attorney Office.
+(2) Cemetery protection.
+If it is determined that the discovery area is a cemetery, the property owner must comply with the requirements of cemetery preservation listed in subsection (C) of this section and any requirements from the State's Attorney Office.

-23 (G) Subdivision and Site Plan Review
+(G) Subdivision and Site Development Plan Review